ShowGamesShowGames

 Exploring the real Korean game shows and reality TV that influenced Squid Game's competitive drama.

-Running Man (2010-present) is Korea's most famous variety game show.
+Running Man (2010-present) is Korea's most famous variety game show, and once you watch it, you see Squid Game everywhere.
 Celebrity contestants compete in physical and mental challenges, often based on children's games—sound familiar?

 Running Man keeps things lighthearted, but the core idea of adults competing in playground games translates directly to Squid Game's darker vision.